pugetsoundandvision/information/optical-media.md

 #### CD Pre-emphasis

 Some CDs were created using frequency emphasis that must be accounted for and reversed on playback for correct sound.
-(This is analogous to the [RIAA curve](https://en.wikipedia.org/wiki/RIAA_equalization) used on LPs and their need to be played back with a phono amp).
+(This is analogous to the [RIAA curve](https://en.wikipedia.org/wiki/RIAA_equalization) used on LPs and their need to be played back with a phono preamp).
 CD Players that are standards compliant will be able to detect emphasis, however this will not automatically occur during any migration.
 This is relatively rare, and occurs mostly on older CDs from the 1980s.
 Nonetheless, it should be considered when planning any migrations that might contain affected materials.
 Should an example of a CD containing pre-emphasis be desired, [_Can't Slow Down_](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/kjtuig/CP71148760790001451) by Lionel Ritchie is available in the UW Libraries Collection.

 To accurately preserve both the contents of the optical disk, as well as the intended presentation experience of the CD, if a CD contains pre-emphasis two versions of the content should be created.
 A 'flat' version of the CD should be migrated, with the appropriate flags indicating pre-emphasis contained in the associated CUE sheet.
 Any CDs reproduced from this combination will play correctly with de-emphasis applied.
 In addition to this, a digital listening copy should be created that has had a de-emphasis filter applied.
 For methods to do this, see [Appendix A](#appendix-a).